Skip to content

 • get_instruments_dataframe() loads NSE instruments by default.

-• Pass exchange="BSE" explicitly if you want the DataFrame for BSE instruments.
+• Pass exchange="BSE" or exchange="MCX" explicitly when you want those instrument masters.

 • The instruments master is intended for currently tradable instruments and live workflow metadata.